hacertilbec/BERT_Text_Classifier/README.md

    ```sh
    python model_evaluation.py
    ```
-model_evaluation.py script will print out the performance summary table accordingly and save an excel file under output directory.
-This file will contain texts, actual labels and predicted labels of the test data.
+model_evaluation.py script will print out the performance summary table accordingly and save an excel file under the output directory.
+Saved excel file will contain texts, actual labels and predicted labels of the test data.

 **NOTE:** If you want to use provided trained model in the project and test the model with your test data, you can just process your test data (step 2) and evaluate the model (step 4).